SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 The key component for debugging integration issues with the Solace JMS API is to enable API logging.
 Enabling API logging from JBoss Application Server is described below.

 ### How to enable Solace JMS API logging

-Logging and the logging levels for Solace Resource Adapter Java packages can be enabled using Log4J style configuration in the JBoss ‘urn:jboss:domain:logging:3.0’ subsystem.
+Logging and the logging levels for Solace Resource Adapter Java packages can be enabled using Log4J style configuration in the JBoss ‘urn:jboss:domain:logging’ subsystem.
 You can enable logging for one or more of the Solace Resource Adapter Java packages listed below.

 Note the trace logs can be found in the JEE server logs directory (example: $JBOSS_HOME/standalone/server.log).